 Equity awards are made at regular Committee meetings.
 The effective date for all grants is the date that the Committee approves the grant and all key terms have been determined.
 The Committee generally grants equity award to TriCo's executives, including the chief executive officer, on the date of TriCo's annual shareholders' meeting each year.
-The Committee may also grant stock options and other types of awards in its discretion in connection with the hiring of a new executive officer or other employee or other circumstances.
-The exercise price for stock option grants is determined by reference to the last quoted price per share on the NASDAQ Global Select Market at the close of business on the date of grant.
-TriCo's annual shareholders meeting typically occurs within four weeks after the official announcement of TriCo's first quarter results so that the stock option exercise price will reflect a fully informed market price.
-Each option grant allows the executive to acquire shares of common stock over the term of the option, typically ten years, subject to vesting.
-Accordingly, the option will provide a return to the executive only if the market price of the shares appreciates over the option term.
 TriCo's trading policies prohibit TriCo's executive from short-selling or otherwise hedging against decreases in the trading price of TriCo's common stock.

-In 2015, TriCo granted equity awards to the chief executive officer and the other named executive officers as reported under "Grants of Plan-Based Awards for 2015" on page 23.
+In 2016, TriCo granted equity awards to the chief executive officer and the other named executive officers as reported under "Grants of Plan-Based Awards for 2016" on page 23.
 The number of equity awards granted each year by the Committee to an executive is not fixed, but is determined by the Committee based on a subjective evaluation of factors, including the following: